-Perform initial configurations
+Perform initial configurations in Dynamics 365 Field Service

 After installing Dynamics 365 Field Service, there are a few important initial configurations, whether you're using the application for learning, development, testing, demonstrations, or live usage.